 The tale of the Gold Coast's artificial reefs and nearshore nourishment is one of innovation, resilience, and sustainable progress.
 However, as any coastal engineer or environmentalist would attest, coastlines are inherently dynamic zones.
 Their ever-changing nature, shaped by tides, currents, and human activities, mandates a proactive and adaptive approach to management.

 As we stand at the cusp of a future marked by climate change challenges, the significance of ongoing monitoring cannot be understated.
 The lessons learned from each project on the Gold Coast serve as stepping stones, guiding the next phase of innovations.
 The insights gleaned from the past become particularly vital as we grapple with the looming threats of sea-level rise and increased storm events.
-Predicted changes, fueled by global warming, will undeniably reshape our coastal landscapes, making the field of coastal engineering even more crucial.
+Predicted changes, fueled by global warming, will undeniably reshape our coastal landscapes, making the field of coastal engineering in Australia and globally even more crucial.

 Building upon the foundation laid by trailblazers like Angus Jackson and the entire team at International Coastal Management (ICM), the future will see coastal management strategies that are not only reactive but also anticipatory.
 Harnessing the symbiotic alliance of science, engineering, and the nature based solutions, we can ensure the Gold Coast's legacy endures, not just as a testament to its past glories, but as a beacon of hope and resilience in the face of future challenges.